 Our dedication to research has established NCS as a leader in the industry and boasts many firsts:

-The research program at NCS has grown tremendously, conducting phase 1-IV trials, and has enrolled more than 200 patients in clinical trials over the last few years.
+The research program at NCS has grown tremendously, conducting early phase – IV trials, and has enrolled more than 200 patients in clinical trials over the last few years.
 This program is a turning point for cancer patients in the Midwest, who will play a key role in accelerating cancer research, leaving a legacy for those to follow.

 Participants in clinical trials can play a more active role in their own health care, gain access to new research treatments before they are widely available, and help others by contributing to medical research.